kalyanikhona/llm-model-behavior-research/research/ai-search-optimization-market-insights-july-2025.md

 ## Product Development Insights

 ### Critical Success Factors
-1. **Accuracy over Features**: Trust metrics more important than feature count
+1. **Accuracy over features**: Trust metrics more important than feature count
 2. **Transparency**: Show probability indicators for visibility confidence (with weekly update on improvement in the probabilities as we get thorough with research)
-3. **Platform Approach**: Integration with existing SEO tools creates competitive advantage (multi agent system running GEO ops and optimisation)
+3. **Platform approach**: Integration with existing SEO tools creates competitive advantage (multi agent system running GEO ops and optimisation)

+## Action Items

+- **Citation analysis tool**: Build a tool that tracks when and how brands are mentioned across different LLM platforms
+- **Content optimizer**: Develop specific templates optimized for LLM comprehension (structured data, clear hierarchies, factual density)
+- **Query intent mapping**: Create a system to identify high-value queries in our clients' industries and optimize for those specific patterns

 ### Pricing Model Learnings
 - Feature-based pricing resonates better than prompt-based